How to Network When You Work from Home

 Finally, remember that just because you work from home doesn’t mean you always have to work from home.
 Many cities have co-working spaces, which are essentially buildings or floors of office space that are available for people to use as an office.
 Some will be more decked out with desks, printers, coffee-makers, and so on, while others will leave it more up to you to make the most out of your space.
 Many will typically have a cost associated with them for you to reserve a desk or space on certain days or weeks, so it is up to you how much you’d like to invest in having an actual office to go to.

 But back to the main perk of this—you will be in a space with other “co-workers,” whether they be true co-workers of yours, other remote workers you met at an event, or brand new faces who are there for the same reason you are.
-Regardless, this is a natural way to get those aforementioned natural conversation and networking opportunities that people in offices get every day.
+Regardless, this is a natural way to get that aforementioned natural conversation and networking opportunities that people in offices get every day.
 You never know who you might meet, what ideas you might come up with together, or who they might know!

-Office Evolution Columbus understands the needs of the modern entrepreneur.
+Office Evolution understands the needs of the modern entrepreneur.
 Our Virtual Office Solutions give you the freedom to use our professional space, equipped with reliable wireless internet, as well as efficient conference rooms and meeting space.
 We can’t forget to mention the unlimited 24/7 access to our facility, and all other Office Evolution facilities nationwide.
-We are ready to give you the tools to switch from working remotely, to working brilliantly.
+We are ready to give you the tools to switch from working remotely to working brilliantly.